githubchitra/TIC-TAC-TOE-game/README.md

 # Tic-Tac-Toe Game

-Welcome to the Tic-Tac-Go game repository!
+Welcome to the Tic-Tac-Toe game repository!
 This is a fun and interactive version of the classic Tic-Tac-Toe game, implemented in C programming language.

 ## **Follow the Prompts:**